Bandolier: History

 The evolution of a sparking type lock mechanism, such as the flintlock, paved the way for the development of paper cartridge containing a premeasured powder charge and a lead ball wrapped in paper.
 The bandolier then became a shoulder strap fitted to a bag or satchel wherein the cartridges could be carried.
 Eventually, any bag worn in the same style may also be described as a bandolier bag or possibles bag; similarly, pocketed belts holding ammunition worn around the waist may also be called bandoliers.

 A somewhat different form of bandolier came into use in the late 19th century that held modern metallic cartridges and hand grenades.
 Bandoliers are now less common due to the use of detachable magazines and belt-fed firearms, though extra ammunition belts are often carried around the body like a bandolier.
 They are, however, still often used with shotguns, hand grenades, and grenade launchers.

 Shotgun shells can easily be stored in traditionally designed bandoliers.
 In fact, some aftermarket shotgun slings are designed in a fashion similar to traditional bandoliers, albeit with a far more limited capacity.

 In World War I and World War II, bandoliers were issued primarily to riflemen.
 They were made of cloth, stitched into pockets which held clips of rifle ammunition.
 In civilian use, bandoliers are often worn by hunters and recreational shooters using shotguns.

 The Chetniks of World War II made heavy use of bandoliers, often carrying two over the shoulder and two around the hip, using the latter as a holster for revolvers and daggers.

 Another modern use of a bandolier is for the automatic rifleman of a military fireteam.
 Since a squad automatic weapon is often belt-fed, an automatic rifleman will carry an extra belt on his person; either in a separate compartment or slung over the chest in bandolier fashion.

 The bandolier was used to keep ammunition off a soldier's hips, as carrying too much weight on the hips can constrain movement and cause difficulty in retrieving the ammunition.

-In popular culture

-Bandoliers made from spent or dummy rounds are sometimes used in fashion.
-Michael Jackson famously wore a bandolier as part of a military-inspired costume during his Dangerous World Tour in the early 1990s.

-Fictional characters who have worn bandoliers include: